-1.79 If a system can be shown to be free from fouling, ie the deposition of particulate material and debris, there is no need for it to be cleaned at a set time interval, rather the system should be cleaned whenever it is known or suspected to have become fouled.
-However, as cleaning operations are disruptive, it is common to adopt a precautionary approach, with cleaning operations being scheduled to coincide with planned shutdowns or at a predetermined interval, eg six monthly.
+1.81 If a system can be shown to be free from fouling, ie the deposition of particulate material and debris, there is no need for it to be cleaned at a set time interval; rather the system should be cleaned whenever it is known or suspected to have become fouled.
+However, as cleaning operations are disruptive, it is common to adopt a precautionary approach, with cleaning operations being scheduled to coincide with planned shutdowns or at a predetermined interval, eg six-monthly.

-1.80 A cooling system should always be inspected, disinfected and, if required, cleaned if there is a significant change in operation status such as:
+1.82 A cooling system should always be inspected, disinfected and, if required, cleaned if there is a significant change in operation status.
+This could occur:

-- immediately before the system is first commissioned; - after any prolonged shutdown of a month or longer (a risk assessment may indicate the need for cleaning and disinfection after a period of less than one month, especially in summer and for health care premises where shutdown is for more than five days); - if the tower or any part of the cooling system has been physically altered, eg refurbishment or replacement of pumps, pipework or heat exchangers.
+- immediately before the system is first commissioned; - after any prolonged shutdown of a month or longer (a risk assessment may indicate the need for cleaning and disinfection after a period of less than one month, especially in summer; in healthcare premises, it may be necessary where shutdown is for more than 5 days);

+• if the tower or any part of the cooling system has been physically altered, eg refurbishment or replacement of pumps, pipework or heat exchangers.

-1.81 The tendency of the system to become fouled either with waterborne foulants or airborne contaminants will inform how often cleaning takes place.
+1.83 The tendency of the system to become fouled either with waterborne foulants or airborne contaminants will inform how often cleaning should take place.
 Systems should be cleaned whenever an inspection indicates the need or in response to circumstances resulting in contamination or increased fouling, such as process contamination, local construction work or an increase in the turbidity of the make-up water source.

-1.82 Where a cooling system operates continuously, and it is therefore only possible for the system to be completely shut down infrequently, additional control measures and monitoring may be required to ensure cleanliness and minimise the risk.
+1.84 Where a cooling system operates continuously, and it is therefore only possible for the system to be completely shut down infrequently, additional control measures and monitoring may be required to ensure cleanliness and minimise the risk.
 Such measures may include:

-- continuous automated dosage and control of oxidising biocide; - maintaining the correct pH level when using oxidising biocides; - dosage of additional dispersants and biodispersants; - side-stream filtration, possibly linked to a cooling tower basin sweeping system; - more frequent microbial monitoring (eg monthly legionella sampling); - online disinfection procedures; - partial system shutdowns (eg single cooling tower cells) to allow inspection and cleaning of that part of the system.
+- continuous automated dosage and control of oxidising biocide; - maintaining the correct pH level when using oxidising biocides; - dosage of additional dispersants and biodispersants; - side-stream filtration, possibly linked to a cooling tower basin sweeping system; - more frequent microbial monitoring (eg monthly Legionella sampling); - online disinfection procedures; - partial system shutdowns (eg single cooling tower cells) to allow inspection and cleaning of that part of the system.